robey/globwatch/README.md

 - `cwd` - folder to use for relative patterns.
 If not given, the process's current working directory is used.
-Absolute patterns (patterns that start with "/") don't used this option.
+Absolute patterns (patterns that start with "/") don't use this option.

 - `interval` - frequency (in milliseconds) to monitor existing files for changes.
 Default is 250, or 1/4 second.